 Somehow though, we breezed through the visit, with my toddler even laughing by the end of the session.
-What happened to my wailing, flailing toddler who wants absolutely nothing to do with doctors and nurses?
-Perhaps his parents used the following tactics to help prepare him for his doctor’s visit:
+What happened to my wailing, flailing toddler who wanted nothing to do with doctors?

-I mentioned visiting Dr. S during the previous night’s dinner, and that morning, we further discussed what to expect during the appointment.
-“She’s going to make sure you’re okay,” we told him.
-“And she’s going to look into your ears, eyes, nose and mouth.
-Plus she’ll check your tummy, chest and back with that circle tool, remember?”
+Describe what to expect during the appointment.
+You might want to say, “The doctor is going to make sure you’re okay.”
+Or “She’s going to look into your ears, eyes, nose and mouth.
+Plus she’ll check your tummy, chest and back with that circle tool.”

 2. Play doctor and patient

-My toddler loves pointing out lights (especially blinking ones) when we’re driving, so when it came time for the doctor to examine his eyes, ears and nose, we made sure to point out the awesome light on the doctor’s tool.
-We also showed him the frogs and sea animals lining the wall as well as the different books throughout the room.
+For instance, my toddler loves pointing out lights (especially blinking ones) when we’re driving.
+So when it came time for the doctor to examine his eyes, ears and nose, we mentioned that the flashlight was just like the ones he likes to see.

 5. Load up on snacks

 A doctor’s appointment and meal times may not always line up together.
 Just in case, bring snacks and even your child’s lunch in case she gets hungry.
 You might schedule the appointment right before snack time so she can eat after all is said and done.

 Not sure what to do when the kids get sick?
 Download my FREE cheat sheet!
 The first page include ideas on what you can do, while the second page is a blank template to fill with your own ideas.
 And finally, I include a dosage tracker to record the medicine you offer.
 Download it below:

 - 9 Ways to Keep Kids from Getting Sick at School